 The down payment amount varies depending on where and what you are buying.
 Unlike traditional homes, there are a lot of variables when buying a mobile/manufactured home in a park.
 For instance, the year of the home, the size, the lot rent (aka space rent) varies from park to park.
 All of these factors will determine the down payment amount.
 Typically, we’ve seen down payments as little as 10% but as high as 50%.
 Some lenders won’t touch a home if it is older than 20 years.
 Other lenders will finance as old as 1976 but require a high down payment.
 So, you can see it is really difficult to quote a down payment unless the the lender know which home you want to buy.

 Make sure you have documented income.
 Lenders need to know that you can afford the home you want to buy.
-The banks will want to see your pay stubs, bank statements, tax returns, award letters from social security/disability, pension income, and source of your down payment.
+The banks will want to see your pay stubs, bank statements, two years of tax returns (especially if you are self-employed), award letters from social security/disability, pension income, and source of your down payment.
 If you can’t prove any of this information, it will be tough to get financing.
 If you have an Independent Taxpayer Identification Number, make sure your ITIN is the same number that was given to your employer.
 If the ITIN does not match your pay stubs, it is highly likely that you will be denied financing with traditional banks and could be reported to the IRS.
 However, that doesn’t mean that all hope is lost.
 We have come across some non-traditional lenders that will finance but they usually require a much higher down payment to compensate for the risk of financing.

 If you know of a home that you want to purchase, have a down payment, and reported income, you are in the fast lane to getting a manufactured home!